|

 All

-browse, and you can conveniently purchase albums at the
+to browse, and you can conveniently purchase albums

 webstore (this

-above.
-Alternatively, you may prefer to purchase in a local
+you may prefer to purchase in a local music store,

-Borders, (we've placed some clickable icons below for
+(we've placed some clickable icons below for your

 For

-about Wendy Carlos albums are answered on the
+albums are answered on the Disc Notes page.

 Temporarily